juancocina/Scheduler/Back/README.md

 This file will handle sending the text messages to my phone, using Twilio and Hug API Framework

-NOTE: This file is not uploaded to protect my twilio authorization codes
+NOTE: I created a separate file called keys where pythonsms.py will retrieve my account, key, and phone number

 # scheduler.py